Ch1ffr3punk/AEC/README.md

 of an air gapped PC and a Webcam to your
 online PC.

-# Creating a NaClbox key pair
+# Creating a NaClbox key pair with Init

 ![AEC](img/1.png)